HazyResearch/deepdive/doc/doc/general/kbc.md

 Specifically:

-1. In the **data preprocessing** step, DeepDive takes input data (articles in text format), loads them into a database, and parse the articles to obtain sentence-level information including words in each sentence, POS tags, named entity tags, etc.
+1. In the **data preprocessing** step, DeepDive takes input data (articles in text format), loads them into a database, and parses the articles to obtain sentence-level information including words in each sentence, POS tags, named entity tags, etc.